Week 3 takeaways: Panic time for Cowboys, Raiders?

 Josh Allen goes airborne and leaps over LB Anthony Barr for a 10-yard gain, giving the Bills a first down.

 A short turnaround couldn't come at a better time for the Vikings.
-Minnesota moves on from Allen and prepares for Jared Goff and the Rams' explosive offense, which will give the Vikings a much harder test on the road but also the benefit of not having to stew over what went wrong on Sunday.
-Getting Dalvin Cook back for the Vikings is critical for an offense that relies on the run game. -- Courtney Cronin
+Minnesota moves on from Josh Allen and prepares for Jared Goff and the Rams' explosive offense, which will give the Vikings a much harder test on the road but also the benefit of not having to stew over what went wrong Sunday.
+Getting running back Dalvin Cook back is critical for an offense that relies on the run game. -- Courtney Cronin

 Tennessee Titans 9, Jacksonville Jaguars 6